-6. Process Jobsplus and FS4 tax form and forward these to the relevant authorities (Jobsplus through the relevant portal at Jobsplus.gov.mt and inland revenue department at fss.cfr@gov.mt).
-Do keep in mind and emphasize to employees that we are not tax advisors.
+7. Process Jobsplus and FS4 tax form and forward these to the relevant authorities (Jobsplus through the relevant portal at Jobsplus.gov.mt and inland revenue department at fss.cfr@gov.mt).

 • It is possible to manage onboarding and employee records through traditional files and/or Excel systems, and in these cases it is important to be systematic and ensure no steps are being left out.
 Missing out on any of the steps, will lead to some problems at some stage or other.
+(Audit, ISO)